What is the best way to invest a $200,000 lump sum inheritance or windfall?

 Business development companies like ARCC or MAIN invest in businesses.
-BDCs loan money to companies too big for individual investors, but not big enough to be listed on the stock market.
-BDCs are required by law to return the majority of the profits back to investors as a dividend.
+BDCs loan money to companies too big for individual investors but not big enough to be listed on the stock market.
+BDCs are required to return the majority of the profits to investors as a dividend.

 Alternatively, you can invest in High Dividend Yield ETFs, like VYM.
 Dividend ETFs typically pay a dividend yield between 3-5% and see good growth.